OpenRadioss/Tools/openradioss_gui/README.md

 * Python3 must be installed on the system.

+  Recommended Python3 version is 3.8 or higher.
+  OpenRadioss_GUI was tested with Python 3.6.8, some features may not work.

   * On ***Windows***, install Python from [https://www.python.org/downloads/](https://www.python.org/downloads/)
   * On ***Linux***, install python from your OS Repository.

     * On RedHat, CentOS, Rocky Linux

           dnf install python3
+          dnf install python3-tkinter

     * On Debian, Ubuntu

           apt-get install python3
+          apt install python3-tk

 * Get latest [OpenRadioss Release](https://github.com/OpenRadioss/OpenRadioss/releases)